jamesec/jamesec.github.io/o/learning_eft.md

 One of the most important concepts is the **four forms of emotion response**.
 This information can be found on page 30, in Figure 2.2.

-I created a PDF diagram based on that figure:
+I created a diagram based on that figure:
 <a href="/assets/files/emotion_assessment.pdf">Four forms of emotion response - Learning EFT (2004)</a>

 ## References